twbs/bootstrap/site/content/docs/5.0/migration.md

 ### Sass

 - Added default parameters to each `border-radius` mixin.
 [See #31571](https://github.com/twbs/bootstrap/pull/31571).
-- Updated next breakpoint when targeting only the `xs` breakpoint.
+- Updated the next breakpoint when targeting only the `xs` breakpoint.
 [See #31500](https://github.com/twbs/bootstrap/pull/31500).
 - `box-shadow` mixins now allow `null` values and drop `none` from multiple arguments.
 [See #30394](https://github.com/twbs/bootstrap/pull/30394).

 ### Docs